Java Branching: If, Else, & Else if

 Else if

-statements.
+While there can only ever be one else statement in Java, we can use else if statements.
 These can be chained together and together, and with this chaining, we can test multiple different statements, and not just only two.
-The last tested thing can be an else statement, after an else statement there can be no other else if
+The last tested thing can be an else statement, after an else statement there can be no other else ifs or elses

 int x = 7;